Denis Pack: Military career

-His regiment was incorporated to the forces of General William Beresford when he led the first British invasion to Buenos Aires in June of that year.
-Their regiment contributed more than half of the invading troops, and with them Beresford occupied Buenos Aires without greater resistance.

-However, in the second week of August 1806, Santiago de Liniers would begin one of the most important events of Argentine History, reconquering the city and overcoming the English.
-Its officers and troops were taken prisoners and interned in different localities of the Viceroyalty of the Rio de la Plata.

-General Beresford, together with Colonel Pack, were housed in the Villa of Luján.
-Both soldiers fled later to Montevideo, aided by local independentists.
-Once in Montevideo, Pack joined the division of General Robert Craufurd to join the second invasion to Buenos Aires, although he had taken the oath never again to take up arms against Spain.

-Pack violated his oath, taking active part in the occupation of Colonia del Sacramento, which made the attack by Colonel Francisco Javier de Elío fail.
+Pack saw service in Flanders in 1794, was on the Quiberon expedition of 1795, and in Ireland of the suppression of the 1798 rebellion.
+He commanded the 71st Foot at the Battle of Blaauwberg in 1806.
+His regiment served under General William Beresford when he led the first British invasion of the River Plate in June 1806, comprising more than half of Beresford's army, which occupied Buenos Aires with little resistance.
+However, in August 1806, Santiago de Liniers recaptured the city and took Beresford and his army prisoner, including Pack, who was housed in the Villa of Luján alongside Beresford.
+Both men assisted by pro-British locals later fled to Montevideo and once there Pack joined General Robert Craufurd's division which carried out the second invasion, although he had sworn an oath never again to take up arms against Spain.
+The division proceeded to occupy Colonia del Sacramento, which led to the failure of a Spanish attack by Francisco Javier de Elío.

-He accompanied Craufurd in the battle of Corrales de Miserere and in the attack on the city of Buenos Aires.
-He occupied with the men at his command the Church of Santo Domingo, where the local resistance forced him to rest; there he found the flag of his beloved 71st Regiment but, despite his efforts, he was overcome by the tenacity of the attack by the Buenos Aires regiments.
-He tried to abandon his position and the city, but the Buenos Aires forces gathered around him, and he was forced to surrender once again.

-The people were looking for Pack to execute him for perjury, but the Dominican friars protected him until he was delivered to General John Whitelocke, at the beginning of the English retreat.

-In 1806, he was in the Peninsular War in 1808, and the Walcheren expedition in 1809.
+Pack accompanied Craufurd in the Battle of Miserere and in the Spanish attack on British-held Buenos Aires.
+He occupied the Church of Santo Domingo, where the local resistance forced him to stay; there Pack found a colour of the 71st Foot but, despite his efforts was overcome by the tenacity of the Spanish attack.
+He tried to abandon his position and the city, but was forced to surrender once again.
+A group of locals attempted to execute Pack for perjury, but Dominican friars protected him until he was delivered to General John Whitelocke.
+He was in the Peninsular War in 1808, and the Walcheren expedition in 1809.

 During the Peninsular War he was present at the battles of Roliça, Vimiero, A Coruña, Bussaco, Ciudad Rodrigo, Salamanca, Vitoria, the Pyrenees, Nivelle, Nive, Orthez and Toulouse.
 His Peninsular Gold Medal had seven clasps.
 Pack was promoted to major-general in 1813 and commanded (1810–14) the Oporto Brigade of the Portuguese Army in Spain.
 He was made a Knight Commander of the Order of the Bath in 1815 and commanded the 9th Brigade of Sir Thomas Picton's 5th Division at the Battle of Waterloo.
 He became Lieutenant-Governor of Plymouth and General Officer Commanding Western District in 1819.
 His widow Lady Elizabeth Pack married his friend and fellow officer Lt Gen Thomas Reynell.